Wabinab/xenoblade-chronicles-2/src/12_to_mor_ardain.md

 ---

-They were walking towards where they are to depart when something caught Rex's eyes, "This light...
+They were preparing to depart for Mor Ardain when something in his pocket lit up.
+"This light...
 What is it?"
-He took out something from his pocket and held it up.
-"Roc's Core Crystal?!"
-It had regained resonating ability, lit up again.
-"It was like a stone.
+He took it out and held it up, "Roc's Core Crystal?!
+It was like a stone.
 What happened?!"

-Nia: "Don't you remember, Rex?
+Nia reminded him, "Don't you remember, Rex?
 Vandham told you.
 Core Crystals don't 'die'.
 They always regenerate after a while."

 "Regenerate?"